JoacoSperatti/chatAnonimo/README.md

 - [ ] Persistent message history using a lightweight database (e.g., SQLite).

 ---
-*Developed as a technical project.*
+*Developed as a technical project for Systems Engineering studies at UTN.*